-D. Resolution of the Board of Directors of the Livermore Amador Valley Transit Authority Appointing Director and Alternate to the California Transit Insurance Pool (CalTIP)
+5. Resolution of the Board of Directors of the Livermore Amador Valley Transit Authority Appointing Director and Alternate to the California Transit Insurance Pool (CalTIP)

-Recommendation: The Finance and Administration Committee recommends the Board approve Resolution 03-2015 revising the positions appointed to CalTIP Director and Alternate.
+Recommendation: Staff recommends the Administration and Budget Committee recommend to the Board that this Resolution 03-2015 revising the positions appointed to CalTIP Director and Alternate, be approved.

-E. Rules of Conduct for LAVTA Vehicles, Facilities and Properties
+6. Rules of Conduct for LAVTA Vehicles, Facilities and Properties

-Recommendation: The Finance and Administration Committee recommends the Board of Directors approve Resolution 08-2015, updating the Rules of Conduct for LAVTA Vehicles, Facilities and Properties.
+Recommendation: Staff recommends that the Administration and Budget Committee recommend to the Board of Directors approval of Resolution 08-2015, updating the Rules of Conduct for LAVTA Vehicles, Facilities and Properties.

-F. Consolidation of Existing Fare Resolutions
+7. Consolidation of Existing Fare Resolutions

-Recommendation: The Finance and Administration Committee recommends the Board of Directors consolidate LAVTA's existing fare resolutions and transfer agreements by approving Resolution 02-2015.
+Recommendation: Staff recommends the Finance and Administration Committee review and forward a recommendation to the Board of Directors to consolidate LAVTA's existing fare resolutions and transfer agreements by approving Resolution 02-2015.